gtiosclub/Calculator-Tutorial/P5/part5.md

 ## Part 5: Connecting Storyboard to Code

 In the past three parts, we laboriously created the interface for our calculator.
-It's been layed out, designed, *and* constrained to work on all screen sizes.
+It's been laid out, designed, *and* constrained to work on all screen sizes.
 But for all this work, it doesn't actually do anything yet.

 The rest of this tutorial assumes you know how to program but doesn't actually require any experience.
 I just won't be explaining the nitty gritty details.
 There are great resources out there for learning Swift if you need a crash course or a refresher.